 Prawns like other seafood should not be left out at room temperature.
-You can store these Spicy Prawns in Tomato Sauce in the fridge for 1 - 2 days.
+You can store y Prawns in a Tomato Sauce in the fridge for 1 - 2 days.
 It is lovely cold the next day for lunch or you can reheat it.
 When reheating, make sure it is piping hot before serving.
 As this recipe use the pink cooked prawns, the official advice is not to refreeze it.

-Spicy Prawns in Tomato Sauce
+Garlic Chilli Prawns in Tomato Sauce

 - 400 g pasta organic